Pooling routes

 Local pooling currently validates:

-• feature dtype is float32;
+• CPU feature dtype is float32; Metal also accepts inference-only float16;

 • Metal coordinates are int32;